 To help you find the right hiking treats for your dog, we put together our top 15 high-calorie dog treats:

-1. Farm Fresh Dog Treats
+1. Tilted Barn Dog Treats

-These tasty, meaty sticks are a real crowd-pleaser (yes, we’ve tried them, they’re delish!).
+These tasty, meaty sticks are a real crowd-pleaser (yes, we’ve tried them, and they’re delish!).
 They are easily broken into bite-sized pieces for on-the-go snacking but aren’t too big or calorie-dense to feed whole.

 The only downside to this snack is that once opened, these snacks need to be refrigerated, so they are better to pack in a small cooler or with an ice pack.